Pritz395/Just-the-approach-/README.md

 **Weekly deliverables**

-Downstream systems (Rewards, RepoTrust) get versioned, HMAC-signed events on Convert to Issue and resolution, plus a read-only API and consumption docs.
+Task:- Downstream systems (Rewards, RepoTrust) get versioned, HMAC-signed events on Convert to Issue and resolution, plus a read-only API and consumption docs.

 - An `EventOutbox` table with a versioned payload schema: `cve_id`, `cve_score`, `rule_id`, `severity`, `org_id`/`repo`, `finding_id`/`issue_id`, `created_at`, `dedupe_key`, `version`.
 - Webhook delivery signed with HMAC-SHA256 (reusing BLT's existing GitHub/Slack HMAC patterns from `website/views/user.py`), emitted on "Convert to Issue" and on resolution, with an idempotency key and exponential backoff.